Skip navigation

 Other disorders

-More than 180 ADAR gene mutations have been identified in people with dyschromatosis symmetrica hereditaria.
-This disorder is characterized by freckle-like spots (macules) on the face, hands, and feet that are darker or lighter than surrounding skin, generally appearing in infancy or early childhood.
+ADAR gene variants have been identified in people with dyschromatosis symmetrica hereditaria.
+This disorder is characterized by freckle-like spots (macules) on the face, hands, and feet that are darker or lighter than the surrounding skin.
+These macules generally appear in infancy or early childhood.

-The ADAR gene mutations that cause dyschromatosis symmetrica hereditaria result in less functional ADAR1 protein.
-While the function of this protein in the skin is unknown, researchers suggest that incorrect RNA editing may result in pigment-producing cells (melanocytes) that are more or less active than normal, resulting in the skin spots that occur in this disorder.
+Variants in the ADAR gene that lead to dyschromatosis symmetrica hereditaria cause cells to produce a version of the ADAR1 protein that does not function properly.
+While the function of this protein in the skin is unknown, researchers suggest that incorrect RNA editing may result in pigment-producing cells (melanocytes) that are more or less active than normal, causing the skin spots that occur in people with this disorder.

 Other Names for This Gene